 When privacy, finances, individual or corporate reputation are threatened, it undermines confidence and impacts our behaviour, both online and in real life.
 The role of the ISO/IEC 27000 family in allowing us to continue to advance is paramount.
 With many reasons to feel anxious as almost every aspect of our lives becomes digitized, it’s reassuring to know that there’s a family of standards to count on for information security management systems, and a global group of experts like Prof. Humphreys working to keep us one step ahead.

 1) Steve Morgan, “Cyber Crime Costs Projected To Reach $2 Trillion by 2019”, Forbes Online

 2) “Internet Security Threat Report”, Volume 23, Symantec, 2018

 - Information technologySecurity techniquesInformation security management systemsOverview and vocabulary

 - Information technologySecurity techniquesCode of practice for information security controls based on ISO/IEC 27002 for cloud services

 - Information technologySecurity techniquesCode of practice for protection of personally identifiable information (PII) in public clouds acting as PII processors

-- ISO/IEC DIS 27552 [Under development]Security techniquesExtension to ISO/IEC 27001 and ISO/IEC 27002 for privacy information managementRequirements and guidelines
+- ISO/IEC PRF 27552 [Under development]Security techniquesExtension to ISO/IEC 27001 and ISO/IEC 27002 for privacy information managementRequirements and guidelines